berndab/surfs_up/README.md

 ### Analysis of Seasonal Temperature Variations at the Station Level

 There may be significant differences in seasonal variation of temperatures at different part of Oahu.
 Weather on Oahu varies significantly due to the trade winds and their interaction with Oahu's mountains.
 The weather on Oahu's south and west shore is usually drier and sunnier than on the island's east shore.
-This is because the predominant trade winds are blowing from the northeast about 90% of the time they get stuck on the mountains.
+This is because the predominant trade winds are blowing from the northeast about 90% of the time amd they get stuck on the mountains.
 The weather on Oahu's east shore is therefore usually a lot wetter and colder than on the west shore.
 Generating general information about the seasonal weather variation for the island may not be the right method to use to predict the effects of seasonal weather variation on the “Surf and Shake” shops business.
 This is due to the significant differences in weather patterns depending on what side to the Oahu's mountain the “Surf and Shake” shop may be located.
 Analyzing seasonal weather variations at the station level would may show that the weather and seasonal variation of the weather on certain part of the island may have a significantly more favorable affect on the shops sales and the customer type the shop will attract.

 ### Seasonal Variation in Ocean Water temperature

 Beach going is not just influence by air temperature.
 It is also influence by water temperature.
-Including data on the seasonal variation of water temperature would increase the accuracy of the predicted effects of seasonal weather variation on the sales volume and customer type for the “Surf and Shake” shop.
-Analysis of
+Including data on the seasonal variation of water temperature would increase the accuracy of the predicted effects of seasonal weather variation on the sales volume and customer type frequence for the “Surf and Shake” shop.

 ### Analysis of Seasonal Variations in Wave Conditions